Therapeutic Work in Schools

 Small Group Work and Community Projects

 We work with schools and other organisations to deliver mental health programmes which support children and young people's mental health.
-These programmes include EPIC, Match Fit and our new pilot programme Hear Me.
-These projects are aimed at supporting children and young people's mental health needs and developing staff's reflective and therapeutic teaching skills.
+These programmes include EPIC and Match Fit and are aimed at supporting children and young people's mental health needs and developing staff's reflective and therapeutic teaching skills.

 We are always interested in developing our outreach work in schools.
 We offer bespoke packages to schools and other institutions.
 If you have any ideas that you would like to develop with us please do get in touch.